hector918/fullstack-takehome-challenge-backend/README.md

 ## Running the Server

-After configuring the environment variables, execute the following command to run the server:
+Once the environment is configured, execute the following command to run the server:
 `    node server.js
    `